SunPengChuan/wgdi-example/Shared_fusion_positoins.md

 The following are the shared fusion breakpoints:
 AK17

-This output indicates that *Thlaspi arvense* possesses these two shared fusion breakpoints: AK1_1 and AK1_2.
+This output indicates that *Thlaspi arvense* possesses these two shared fusion breakpoints: AK17.